kmooney/python-dangerrider/README.rst

   can use to calculate sums, averages, counts, and anything else that spans objects or sets of objects.
 Low latency.

 * Optional Persistence - pluggable persistence mechanisms to ensure that your data stays stored.
 Sometimes you don't care about persisting data, so this is optional.

+* Utility Aggregators - aggregators that will "just work" out of the box.
+With these, you can get sums, averages, and counts out of the box.
+You can also define your own